-The Churchhill Barriers are four causeways built after the sinking of the HMS Royal Oak while it lay at harbour in Scapa Flow in October 1939.
+Churchill Barriers - The Churchill Barriers are four causeways built after the sinking of the HMS Royal Oak while it lay in harbour in Scapa Flow in October 1939.
 After WWII, a road was built on top of the barriers allowing easy driving access to the south isles.
-The area is popular with divers and sea-anglers, and also has some superb beaches.
+The area is popular with divers, sea-anglers and also has some superb beaches.